Project visit Southern Africa: Field Guide Level 1 in South Africa and Botswana

 Deeply moved by the experiences so far, Daniel and his team made their way to Mashatu/Botswana to start the second part of the course.
 The course program was similar as before: regular game drives and walks in Botswana’s wilderness, this time with guide Massi, combined with theory lessons and occasional tests.
 “Mashatu was another sequence of highlights.
 Mashatu itself is already one – breathtaking, how much wildlife there is to see.
 I was also able to watch elephants for the first time by foot and not “only” through the windows of the SUV.”

 “The time in Selati and Mashatu will be unforgettable for me.
 After all, it was leading the way for later ideas with Natucate and has an impact on my life up until today and I regularly go back to the camps.
-I found back to nature and thus ‘back to the roots’ during the Field Guide Level 1 course.
+I found back to nature and thus ‘back to the roots’ during the Field Guide Level 1 course which is now called Apprentice Field Guide.
 I was part of a wonderful, international group that became something like a family for me over the time and we experienced a lot of impressive things.

 Never would I have guessed what I would be able to see, learn, and experience within these 55 days.
 To everyone who is still hesitating: Look for your adventure and write your own story – dare it, it might be life changing for you.”